pratyush-ksingh/MovieAI/README.md

 # Features ✨

 - Search for movies (text, voice)
-- View upcoming / trending movies
+- View upcoming or trending movies
 - View movies from a category
 - View movie information